TELL

 What's

-Her Story? you can't ignore women like Osa Johnson who saved her husband
+Her Story? you can't ignore women like Osa Johnson who saved her

-touch to the White House.
+a soft touch to the White House.
 Read an article about Victoria

 Whose

-Learn about more of Ohio's inventors in this storytelling program with
+in this storytelling program with PowerPoint.
+Companion

 Yo,